 Microanatomy and Histology of the Conjunctiva of the Eye

 Histologically, there are three layers of the conjunctiva.
-These three layers of the conjunctival tissue of the eye are epithelium, adenoid layer, and a fibrous layer.
+These three layers of the conjunctival tissue of the eye are the epithelium, adenoid layer, and fibrous layer.

-The thickness and layers of conjunctival epithelium vary in different types of the conjunctiva.
+The thickness and layers of the conjunctival epithelium vary in different types of the conjunctiva.

 Types of Conjunctiva of the Eye